Dasharo/docs/docs/variants/dell_optiplex/recovery.md

 ## (Optional) Step 7: Flash 8MB (ME) part

-When more serious problem with occur, like
+If a more serious problem occurs, like
 [broken ME](../faq/#cpu-was-replace-warm-reset-required-loop),
 it may be necessary to use your
 [firmware backup](../initial-deployment/#bios-backup)